hlynch/Biometry2021/docs/Week-5-lab.md

 ## 	Welch Two Sample t-test
 ##
 ## data:  sample.a and sample.b
-## t = -0.95466, df = 197.88, p-value = 0.1705
+## t = 0.88481, df = 197.96, p-value = 0.8113
 ## alternative hypothesis: true difference in means is less than 0
 ## 95 percent confidence interval:
-##       -Inf 0.1752808
+##       -Inf 0.6045379
 ## sample estimates:
 ## mean of x mean of y
-## 0.9176402 1.1573944
+## 1.1043438 0.8935364
 ```

 Try both of these options and see how the p-value and the confidence intervals change.
 Make sure you understand why they make sense.
 Remember, if you are going to use a one-tailed test, you should be prepared to accept that a large difference opposite to what was expected is pure random chance.

-Exercise: Spend some time going back and experimenting with different sets of random variables.
+Spend some time going back and experimenting with different sets of random variables.
 Make the means more or less different.
 Change the variances.
-Make sure you understand why the t-test results change as you alter the data.
-What happens if you make the sample sizes smaller or larger?
+Make sure you understand why the t-test results change as you alter the data. **<span style="color: green;">Checkpoint #2: What happens if you make the sample sizes smaller or larger?</span>**

 Now let's see what happens when we simulate a new dataset with correlations between the two samples.